 To keep your food fresher longer, KitchenAid has a collection of refrigerators equipped to tackle humidity, ethylene gas and odours - all of which contribute to over-ripening.
 The KitchenAid® Preserva® Food Care System is an exclusive system designed to control humidity and temperature inside the fridge and freezer with two truly independent cooling systems; the system also includes a FreshFlow™ Produce Preserver to absorb ethylene gas and a FreshFlow™ air filter to reduce odours that can rob foods of their freshness.
 This refrigeration innovation can actually help delay over-ripening by up to 25 per cent in commonly purchased produce - a key benefit for Canadians, as 68 per cent of those surveyed said they would buy more produce each shopping trip if they knew it would last longer.

 "The freshest possible ingredients are the foundation for a great recipe, but not everyone has time to run to the market numerous times during the week," says celebrity chef Lynn Crawford.
 "KitchenAid® refrigerators with the Preserva® Food Care System help extend the lifespan of produce so you can buy fresh ingredients with the confidence in knowing that your refrigerator will maximize their taste and texture."

 Here are a few more fresh facts from KitchenAid brand:

-Forty-five per cent of Canadians say they frequently throw away lettuce
+- Forty-five per cent of Canadians say they frequently throw away lettuce followed by:

-Nine in 10 Canadians feel guilty about throwing away uneaten fresh produce.
+- Nine in 10 Canadians feel guilty about throwing away uneaten fresh produce.

 About KitchenAid Brand